Tag Archives: Family

 My mom would always affirm odd numbered years were bad.
 Whenever something tragic occurred she’d remark knowingly, Well, it is an odd year….

 I’d had it.
 With all the respect I could muster I politely yet adamantly refused to acquiesce.
-I pointed out that, in addition to getting married in an odd year (30 years in a few weeks, *smugly types with emphasis*) all four of my kids were born in odd years.
+I pointed out that, in addition to getting married in an odd year (30+ years and counting ), all four of my kids were born in odd years.

 She drifted into thought for a few moments before nodding and smiling, You’re right she whispered.
 I’m sure she was taking inventory of all the endless blessings that came from her obedient daughter shielding her grandchildren from all that ebony clothing.

-She shrugged and went on about her business, indifferent that I’d taken down her stink eye.
+She shrugged and went on about her business, indifferent that I’d challenged — and taken down — her smug stink eye.
+Pfffft.
 Nonsense averted.

 A Momoir, Chapter 13: Covid Edition (or rather, Still Not Skinny)